ropensci/tidyqpcr/paper.md

 Quantitative PCR is among the most common techniques in biological and biomedical research, used for the quantification of DNA and RNA.
 There is a critical need for rigorous analysis and reporting of qPCR experiments, codified  in the [minimum information for publication of quantitative real-time PCR experiments (MIQE) guidelines](https://academic.oup.com/clinchem/article/55/4/611/5631762) [@Bustin:2009].
 Yet it is common for qPCR to be analysed either by closed-source software supplied by the manufacturers of PCR machines, or by highly variable, in-house analysis scripts that have not been peer-reviewed.

-Some open-source libraries for qPCR analysis are available, notably qpcR [@Spiess:2018] and pcr [@Ahmed:2018]. qpcR is a feature rich qPCR analysis package relying on an object-oriented approach using S3 classes. pcr is a less extensive qPCR analysis package with partial integration into the tidyverse suite of generic data-science tools using the paradigm of tidy data (spreadsheet-like rectangular data frames).
-There remains a need for a qPCR analysis package that fully integrates with the user-friendly tidyverse, encourages the use of MIQE best-practice compliant experimental design, and provides detailed example analysis pipelines as R vignettes.
+Our package, tidyqpcr, addresses the need for a qPCR analysis package that fully integrates with the user-friendly tidyverse, encourages the use of MIQE best-practice compliant experimental design, and provides detailed example analysis pipelines as R vignettes.
+Following the tidy data paradigm integrates tidyqpcr into the wider collection of data analysis packages provided by the tidyverse, while being accessible to novice users of R.
+Other open-source libraries for qPCR analysis are available with distinct aims.
+HTqPCR [@Dvinge:2009], ReadqPCR/NormqPCR [@Perkins:2012], and qpcR [@Spiess:2018] have similar and in some respects greater functionality than tidyqpcr, but follow object oriented approaches with specialised data objects.
+By contrast, pcr [@Ahmed:2018] aligns most closely with tidyqpcr but its function inputs are not tidy data frames.
+Although alternatives are available, tidyqpcr's aims and approach are distinct: to improve the quality of qPCR experiments from plate design to analysis, by exposing all data in a consistent tidy format that integrates with the tidyverse.

-Our package, tidyqpcr, addresses the need for best-practice, novice-friendly qPCR analysis in the tidyverse paradigm. tidyqpcr aims to be:
+tidyqpcr aims to be:

 * Empowering: tidyqpcr combines a free, open-source qPCR analysis R package with online teaching materials.